ValeLang/Vale/docs/SeparatedFFI.md

 We'll shrink those to 56, 52, and 52 bits each.
 Should barely fit into 32B.
 We'll let LLVM handle the packing.

-(This also means, the region pointer must end in 4 zeros, meaning regions need to be at a 16-byte alignment.
-See RMB16BA.)
+This also means the region pointer must end in 4 zeros, meaning regions need to be at a 16-byte alignment (see RMB16BA) and itables as well (see ITN16BA).

 With this, given an existing region, we can conjure a reference to an object in there.

 We *might* be able to get rid of the region generation.
 We might scramble generations of any objects leaving their regions, so it could be said that if the generation check passes, the region check will too.
 We might not be doing that however (it would be nice to sometimes not need to scramble generations) so make sure first.

 We need the type info even for structs, so that when Vale receives it again, it can be reasonably sure that it's the right type.

+## ITables Need to be 16-Byte Aligned (ITN16BA)

+Because of URSL, itables need to be 16-byte aligned so they can be compressed.